Jason Byrne (footballer): Later career

 On 6 January 2014, Byrne rejoined Bohemians.
-Limited game time in the 2015 season saw Byrne drop a division to join First Division side UCD where he spent one year.
+Limited game time in the 2015 season saw Byrne drop a division to join First Division side UCD in 2016.
+After signing for UCD, and having amassed a total of 217 league goals, he stated his aim was to break the League of Ireland goalscoring record.
+He spent one year at the club.
 In January 2017, Byrne joined First Division side Cabinteely.
-On the final day of the season, coming on as a substitute, he scored a consolation goal in the 90th minute against Shelbourne to make it 3-1.
+On the final day of the season, coming on as a substitute, he scored a consolation goal in the 90th minute against Shelbourne to make it 3–1.

 He departed Cabinteely at the end of the 2017 season to bring to an end his League of Ireland career.
 A career which saw him score 222 league goals leaving him as the second highest ever goal scorer in league history, just 13 goals behind Brendan Bradley's record of 235.

 International career

-Byrne's form won him a call up to the Ireland team for a friendly against Poland in April 2004.
-The manager at the time, Brian Kerr, opted only to bring him on for the final few seconds.
-This move was not appreciated by Shelbourne supporters, who already had a strong dislike for Kerr due to his association with their rivals St Patrick's Athletic.
+Byrne's form won him a call up to the Ireland team for a friendly against Poland on 28 April 2004.
+Manager Brian Kerr opted only to bring him on for the final few seconds of the goalless away draw.

-Despite a relatively poor start to the 2006 season, Byrne was called up to the Ireland squad to face Chile on 24 May 2006 by Brian Kerr's successor, Steve Staunton.
-The game was a disappointing one for Ireland as they were defeated 1–0 at home.
-Byrne, unlike his previous international encounter, earned a reasonable amount of time on the park as he played the final 20 minutes of the game, setting up several gilt-edged opportunities for his teammates.
+Byrne was called up to the Ireland squad to face Chile on 24 May 2006 by Kerr's successor, Steve Staunton.
+Ireland lost 1–0 at home, with Byrne a late substitute and setting up chances for Damien Duff and cousin Robbie Keane.

-Byrne was again called up to the Ireland squad by Staunton in 2006, for a friendly against the Netherlands, but was unable to take his place in the squad due to injury.